 My sourdough starter has collapsed, can I use it?

 The longer a starter has collapsed, the weaker it will be.
 If it’s only just starting to drop from its peak then it will be fine to use, just expect a pronounced aroma of alcohol and acetic acid!
 If it collapsed many hours ago it is best to delay bead making until it has been refreshed and risen again.

 How to speed up how long my starter takes to rise

 If you want your starter to rise quickly so you can make sourdough bread in a hurry, the best solution is to warm it up.
-Placing it in a temperature of around 33-36C will accelerate the growth of the sourdough bacteria and its yeasts.
+Placing it at a temperature of around 33-36C will accelerate the growth of the sourdough bacteria and its yeasts.
 Add a small pinch of baker’s yeast to speed the starters rise further.

 What if my sourdough starter does not rise at all?

 Try warming it up, using filtered or bottled water, a higher flour and water ratio to the old starter for feeds and you should expect to see activity increase.
 If not, follow my sourdough starter troubleshooting guide for more ideas.